ika-rwth-aachen/mqtt_client/README.md

         mqtt:
           qos:               # [0] MQTT QoS value
           retained:          # [false] whether to retain MQTT message
-  mqtt2ros:            # array specifying which MQTT topics to map to which ROS topics
+  mqtt2ros:            # Object specifying which MQTT topics to map to which ROS topics
     topics:              # Array specifying which ROS topics to bridge
       - topic_name         # The topic that should be bridged, corresponds to the sub-object in the YAML
     topic_name: